 Hey Nostradamus!
 Is gen-x author Douglas Coupland's look at a Columbine-type school shooting.
 Not a grim as it sounds, but it is a penetrating look at the causes of and effects from such a modern tragedy.

 David Byrne’s How Music Works should be titled How David Byrne Thinks, but that doesn't diminish this book in any way.
 Very thoughtful analysis of the modern music scene, with a surprising plea for greater amateur participation.
 Should be a textbook in music appreciation and music composition classes.
 This is a book about the why of music, not the how.

 Masters of Atlantis is a thirty year old book by Charles Portis, the author of True Grit.
 Portis is a master of idiomatic American speech, and he pulls out all stops in this wild yarn about a group of misfits who create a successful arcane cult in the twenties and then spend the rest of their days frittering it away.
 It takes a while to get going, but it goes out with a bang.

 Finally, The Far Traveler (2007) is another book by Nancy Marie Brown about the Iceland Sagas, this time about Gudrid Thorbjarnardottir, a contemporary of Eric the Red, who was the first European to give birth in the New world, outlived a succession of husbands, and even visited Rome in the 11th century!
 Brown is a good writer, but her work always seemed to be a little light to me.
-A good companion to last years Song of the Vikings, she probably could have gotten one great book out of these two and her blog.
+A good companion to her previous Song of the Vikings, she probably could have gotten one great book out of these two and her blog.